 The oldest museum in the Pacific Northwest and the seventh oldest in the nation, the Portland Art Museum is known for their vast permanent collection.
 Encompassing more than 42,000 objects, the collection ranges from Native American art, to English silver to Asian art and other graphic arts.
 90 percent of the 112,000-square-foot museum is dedicated to the permanent collection leaving room to feature traveling collections.

 The Oregon Museum of Science and Industry offers interactive exhibits that both the young and old will enjoy.
 Displays range from computers to outer space, labs are located throughout the museum offering an in depth look chemistry, and even insects.
 Hands on play areas featuring sand and water tables will engage youngers.
 The museum also offers an Omnimax theater, planetarium and motion simulator.
 Special traveling exhibits are frequently featured throughout the year.

-At the University of Oregon Museum of Natural History visitors can learn about archaeology through their extensive collection of ethnographic and archaeological objects, fossils, and biological specimens from Oregon, the Pacific Northwest, and around the world.
+At the The Museum of Natural and Cultural History visitors can learn about archaeology through their extensive collection of ethnographic and archaeological objects, fossils, and biological specimens from Oregon, the Pacific Northwest, and around the world.
 The museum also offers educational programs, family events and informational tours.
 Those who can’t make it to the museum can check out an offering of their collection through their web galleries.